 - A description of the alleged violation(s), a list of all policies allegedly violated, a description of the applicable procedures, and a statement of the potential sanctions/responsive actions that could result. - The time, date, and location of the hearing and a reminder that attendance is mandatory, superseding all other campus activities. - Any technology that will be used to facilitate the hearing. - Information about the option for the live hearing to occur with the parties located in separate rooms using technology that enables the Community Standards Board and parties to see and hear a party or witness answering questions.
-Such a request must be raised with the Title IX Consultant at least five (5) business days prior to the hearing. - A list of all those who will attend the hearing, along with an invitation to object to any Community Standards Board member on the basis of demonstrated bias.
-This must be raised with the Title IX Consultant at least two (2) business days prior to the hearing. - Information on how the hearing will be recorded and on access to the recording for the parties after the hearing.
+Such a request must be raised with the Title IX Coordinator at least five (5) business days prior to the hearing. - A list of all those who will attend the hearing, along with an invitation to object to any Community Standards Board member on the basis of demonstrated bias.
+This must be raised with the Title IX Coordinator at least two (2) business days prior to the hearing.

-- A copy of all the materials provided to the Community Standards Board about the matter unless they have been provided already. - An invitation to each party to submit to the Chair an impact statement pre-hearing that the Community Standards Board will review during any sanction determination. - An invitation to contact the Title IX Consultant to arrange any disability accommodations, language assistance, and/or interpretation services that may be needed at the hearing, at least five (5) business days prior to the hearing. - Whether parties can or cannot bring mobile phones/devices into the hearing.
+- Information on how the hearing will be recorded and on access to the recording for the parties after the hearing. - A copy of all the materials provided to the Community Standards Board about the matter unless they have been provided already. - An invitation to each party to submit to the Chair an impact statement prehearing that the Community Standards Board will review during any sanction determination. - An invitation to contact the Title IX Coordinator to arrange any disability accommodations, language assistance, and/or interpretation services that may be needed at the hearing, at least five (5) business days prior to the hearing. - Whether parties can or cannot bring mobile phones/devices into the hearing. - A statement that if any party or witness does not appear at the scheduled hearing, the hearing may be held in their absence.
+For compelling reasons, the Chair may reschedule the hearing. - Notification that the parties may have the assistance of an Advisor at the hearing and will be required to have one present for any questions they may desire to ask.
+The party must notify the Title IX Coordinator if they do not have an Advisor, and the College will appoint one.
+Each party must have an Advisor present.
+There are no exceptions.